ThePrez/ServiceCommander-IBMi/man/scopenports.md

 ---
 nav_exclude: true
 ---
-scppenports 1 "January 2022" IBMi "Open Ports Utility"
+scopenports 1 "January 2022" IBMi "Open Ports Utility"
 =======================================
 # NAME
 **scopenports** - a tool for showing which TCP/IP ports are open on an IBM i server.